rgonjargon/Causal_Inference_GPG/README.md

 Project Code for the GPG Manuscript.
-The scripts folder contains the data simulation and report compilation R markdown files that are output to the Reports folder.
-The analysis folder contains all model simulation outputs and figures.
+The "0_simulation.Rmd" and "1_sim_analysis.Rmd" files complie reports to the Reports folder and model simulations and figures to the analysis folder.